space-wizards/website-content/content/about/nightlies/_index.md

 You can find the builds [right here on Jenkins](https://builds.spacestation14.io/jenkins/job/SS14%20Content/).

+If you're interested in hosting your own SS14 server, check out our [hosting documentation](https://hackmd.io/@ss14/for-hosting).

-These builds **require** a [.NET Core 3 runtime](https://dotnet.microsoft.com/download) to be installed on your machine.
+These builds **require** a [.NET 5 runtime](https://dotnet.microsoft.com/download) to be installed on your machine.
 The launcher does not need this (it's already included).

 ## FAQ